maanlamp/react-f3/README.md

 _But then what would we recommend instead?_

 Often times, your default state lives on the server, so it would only be logical to simply keep it there.
 Consider using a library like [`react-query`](https://tanstack.com/query/latest/docs/framework/react/overview) for fetching your defaults, and leverage React's components to just pass that data through.
-Rendering defaults is a simple as providing the `defaultValue` prop to an `<input/>`!
+Rendering defaults is as simple as providing the `defaultValue` prop to an `<input/>`!

 ```tsx
 const Example = () => {